cvitter/Riak-TS-Data-Modeling/Data Modeling Basics.md

 **Note**: In the DDL example above all of the keywords are written in UPPERCASE because I believe it makes the DDL easier to read.
 In practice keywords can be in any case you wish to use as **they are not case sensitive**.

-Once you have a DDL like the example above there are three ways that you can send the DDL to Riak TS to create your table:
+Once you have a DDL like the example above there are four ways that you can send the DDL to Riak TS to create your table:

 * Use **riak-shell** (http://docs.basho.com/riak/ts/latest/using/riakshell/)  to execute the DDL;
+* Use Riak TS's HTTP API (http://docs.basho.com/riak/ts/1.4.0/developing/http/) to execute the DDL;
 * Use one of Riak TS's client libraries (Java, Python, Erlang, Node.js, .Net, Go, Ruby, PHP - see the following page for more information on Riak TS's client libraries: http://docs.basho.com/riak/ts/latest/developing/) to execute the DDL;
 * Or use the riak-admin command tool (see the following page for details on how to do this: http://docs.basho.com/riak/ts/latest/using/creating-activating/#riak-admin).